+- Leadership and management styles

+- Quality of employment

+- Flexibility of time and location

-- > Family support
+- Family support

-- > Personal and professional development
+- · Personal and professional development

-- > Equal opportunities
+- Equal opportunities

 Health and safety

 Through the commitment and leadership of the management team, the Red Eléctrica Group promotes best practices in safety, health and well-being.
 Its healthy company management model, deployed through a multi-year plan, is aligned with the Group's Strategic Plan, the Human Resources Master Plan and the 2030 Sustainability Commitment of the Red Eléctrica Group.